Last Updated on

 - When people arrive at our blogs, we are leading them naturally to what they want next after answering their questions.
-This leads to a longer time on site (Google sees this via its Chrome browser) and it knows that people are happy with the information they are getting which leads to what?
+This leads to a longer time on site (Google sees this via its Chrome browser among other things) and it knows that people are happy with the information they are getting, which leads to what?
 Better rankings.

-So in a nutshell, the above is why it’s INCREDIBLY important to pick a small niche to work on (even if you want to build out something diverse over time), and build it out with as much relevant information as you can find.
+So in a nutshell, the above is why it’s INCREDIBLY important to pick a small, tight niche to work on (even if you want to build out something diverse over time), and build it out with as much relevant information as you can find.

 Don’t work on a blog post about your favorite chicken soup recipe one day, and then how to repair a broken e-cigarette the next.
 Keep it tight and you’ll progress much faster!